Closed Cell Foam: Applications, Types and Benefits

 Chapter 1: What is the principle behind closed cell foam?

-This chapter will cover the definition and manufacturing process of closed cell foam.
-It will also explore the methods for cutting closed cell foam and provide guidance on factors to consider when selecting this material.
+This introductory chapter delves into the definition of closed cell foam and its production process.
+You will also discover the techniques used for cutting closed cell foam and learn about the key factors to consider when choosing this material.

 What is a Closed Cell Foam?